- Distinguished Professor (2020)

 - Harry G. Day Chair in Chemistry

-David R. Williams is the Harry G. Day Chair in Chemistry at Indiana University Bloomington.
-Upon completion of his B.S. degree (St. Lawrence University, 1970), he attended the Massachusetts Institute of Technology for graduate studies under the mentorship of Professor George Büchi (Ph.D.
-1976).
-Dr. Williams was awarded a National Institutes of Health fellowship for postdoctoral training at Harvard University with Professor E. J. Corey (Nobel laureate), and subsequently with Professor R. B. Woodward (Nobel laureate).
-He accepted a position as assistant professor at Indiana University in 1980 and was promoted to the rank of professor in 1987.
+David R. Williams earned his B.S. in chemistry from St. Lawrence University in 1970.
+Upon completion, he attended the Massachusetts Institute of Technology for graduate studies under the mentorship of Professor George Büchi and earned his Ph.D. in organic chemistry in 1976.
+Williams was awarded a National Institutes of Health fellowship for postdoctoral training at Harvard University with Professor E. J. Corey, a Nobel laureate, and subsequently with Professor R. B. Woodward, also a Nobel laureate.
+Williams joined the Indiana University (IU) faculty in 1980 as an assistant professor of chemistry and was promoted to full professor in 1987.
+He has since held numerous titles and appointments at the university.
+In 2001, he was given the additional, honorary title of Harry G. Day Chair in Chemistry.

 Williams received the IU Bicentennial Medal in September 2020 in recognition of his distinguished contributions to Indiana University.